circleci/circleci-docs/jekyll/_cci2/api-intro.md

 ## Authentication
 {: #authentication }

 The CircleCI API v2 enables users to be authenticated by simply sending your [Personal API token]({{site.baseurl}}/managing-api-tokens/#creating-a-personal-api-token) as the username of the HTTP request.
-For example, if you have set `CIRCLECI_TOKEN` in your shell's environment, you could then use `curl` with that token like the example shown below:
+For example, if you have set `CIRCLE_TOKEN` in your shell's environment, you could then use `curl` with that token like the example shown below:

-`curl -u ${CIRCLECI_TOKEN}: https://circleci.com/api/v2/me`
+`curl -u ${CIRCLE_TOKEN}: https://circleci.com/api/v2/me`

 **Note:** the `:` is included to indicate there is no password.